High Efficiency Boiler Index

 This shows the boiler being 1 size too large

-This boiler is two sizes too large which is not uncommon.
+This boiler is two sizes too large, which is not uncommon.

 Disclaimer: The information found on this website is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per job situation.
-Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website.
+All preventive maintenance, service, and installations should be reviewed on a per-job basis.
+Any work on your heating system should be performed only by qualified, experienced personnel.
+Comfort-Calc and its personnel accept no responsibility for improper information, application, damage to property, or bodily injury from applied information found on this website.